james-simkins-pittsburgh/deterministic-trigonometry/README.md

 # Note on Accuracy for Arcsine, Arccosine, and Arctangent

  - For inputs with 1000 (or a factor of 1000) in the denominator and a value between -1000/1000 and 1000/1000 (-1 and 1) the fractional result is always accurate to the nearest thousandth for arcsine, arccosine, and arctangent.
- - For arctangent inputs with a value below -1 or above 1 or denominators that are not a factor of 1000 the results are usually accurate to the nearest thousandth but may sometimes differ by 1/1000 in either direction because of double rounding.
+ - For arcsine and arccosine between -900/1000 and 900/1000 (-0.9 and 0.9) the result may differ up to 2/1000 in either direction with the error increasing on the nearer to -1 and 1 where the graph of those functions gets steeper (which magnifies rounding errors).
  - See the note below for arcsine and arccosine below -1 or above 1.

 # Note on Domains of Arcsine and Arccosine